2024

 Professional Learning Community (PLC)

-Teachers are mentoring peers, multiplying the impact of professional learning and contributing to a 30% increase in student STEM performance.
+◉ Teachers are adopting student-centered strategies and mentoring their peers to create ripple effects across classrooms contributing to a 30% increase in STEM performance.

 Scholarship